College is hard.

 If you’re the type of person that is disciplined in your academics, performing arts, or athletics (all of which are results-driven endeavors)?
 Then you’ve got a fantastic income waiting for you in direct sales.

-You’ll gain self-confidence.
+You’ll gain self-confidence

 The perfect cure for shyness?
 Working in direct sales.

-I would even go so far to say that the more intimidated you are of a sales position, the more you need to experience one.
+I would even go so far as to say that the more intimidated you are of a sales position, the more you need to experience one.

 Most direct sales organizations (like Vector) provide you with mentors who will help you when things get tough.
 This is not a given with most companies and certainly not with most internships.
-Having someone you trust to coach you and guide you professionally will help you stick out from the crowd.
+Having someone you trust to coach you and guide you professionally will help you stand out from the crowd.

 Sales or not, we all find ourselves in high-pressure, high-stress situations.
 Having a mentor means never going it alone.

-The most successful salespeople are proactive.
+The most successful salespeople are proactive

-They find a way to succeed regardless of their circumstances because they have an incredible work ethic and are always future-proofing their success.
+Successful people find a way to succeed regardless of their circumstances because they have an incredible work ethic and are always future-proofing their success.

-The job market is tough—almost as tough as direct sales.
+As we’ve already seen, the job market is tough—almost as tough as direct sales.
 By working in this industry, you’ll quickly learn about the law of averages and how you can create your own luck.

-Direct sales is perfect for busy students.
+Direct sales is perfect for busy students

 While some employers have a mentality of “we give you money, therefore we own you,” direct sales companies believe (rather, INSIST) that you can have it all.

 Keeping the same schedule every week… scaling back when there are projects and exam deadlines… scaling up when your schedule opens up… always having an income you can return to over winter, summer, and/or spring breaks?
-Having the MONEY to go on spring breaks without having to beg your parents or sleep in a bathtub?
+Having the money to go on spring breaks without having to beg your parents or sleep in a bathtub?

 These are the perks enjoyed by direct-selling students nationwide.
-Having the support of a team, the encouragement of a mentor, and the control of being your own boss.
+Having the support of a team, the encouragement of a mentor, and the control of being your own boss:

 How nice, right?!